flyingV805/CleanMVI/README.md

 # CleanMVI

-## Simple MVI library for Android
-## Designed to be used as a UI layer with a Clean Architecture.
+## Simple MVI library for Android.
+Designed to be used as a UI layer with a Clean Architecture.